ahme-dev/oswald/README.md

   <img src="img/colours.png" width="450">

 - [TODO] View your sales data in elegant charts and diagrams.
-- [TODO] View and modify past transactions or revert them.
 - [TODO] Multiple users and roles with auth between them.